 Can a Physician Write an ESA Letter?

-Yes.
-A primary care physician can provide an emotional support letter provided he/she is licensed and authorized to do so.
+Yes, any physician can write an emotional support letter, provided he/she is licensed and authorized to do so.
 If your family doctor is taking care of your mental health conditions, he/she can write an ESA letter for you.